why electric bikes are not popular 1

 Restricted battery life

 The limited range of electric bikes is a common concern among potential buyers.
-Depending on the capacity of the battery, electric bikes typically have a restricted range before they need to be recharged.
-This can be a drawback for individuals who rely on their bikes for longer commutes or who wish to use them for recreational purposes.
+Depending on the battery’s capacity, electric bikes typically have a restricted range before recharging.
+This can be a drawback for individuals who rely on their bikes for longer commutes or wish to use them for recreational purposes.
 The fear of running out of battery power and being stranded can deter many potential buyers from considering electric bikes as a viable transportation option.

 Lack of charging infrastructure